Campus Awareness Response and Education

 Want to talk or need more support around Title IX issues?

-There’s a new Confidential Drop-in Group for students seeking support for the topics of sexual harassment, sexual misconduct, relationship violence, and stalking.
-Every Tuesday during Fall 2016, from 7:30-9pm, students can stop in Room 418, McGurrin Hall at any time and leave when they need.
+A Confidential Drop-in Group for students seeking support for the topics of sexual harassment, sexual misconduct, relationship violence, and stalking meets every Wednesday from 8:45-9:45pm.
+Students can stop in Room 418, McGurrin Hall and leave any time during the meeting.